Geometry of Reason: Spectral Signatures of Valid Mathematical Reasoning: Discussion

 \section{Discussion}

-\paragraph{Theoretical Implications: A Unified Geometric Principle.} Our findings suggest that valid mathematical reasoning induces a characteristic geometric structure in transformer attention, a ``spectral signature'' reflecting coherent, integrated information flow.
-The universality of this signature across diverse architectures ($p < 10^{-47}$) and modalities (Code vs.\ Natural Language) points to a fundamental property of transformer computation.
+\textbf{A Geometric Principle.} Our findings establish that valid mathematical reasoning induces a coherent, low-frequency ``spectral signature'' in transformer attention.
+This phenomenon appears universal across architectures ($p < 10^{-47}$).
+Together, these results suggest a general topological law: valid generation necessitates a connected attention graph, while logical anomalies manifest as measurable spectral discontinuities.

-Crucially, this aligns with concurrent work applying spectral graph theory to other domains.
-Recent studies have demonstrated that similar spectral diagnostics can detect authorship alternation (voice shifts) \citep{noël2025trainingfreespectralfingerprintsvoice} and context contamination (hallucinated retrieval) \citep{noël2025catchingcontaminationgenerationspectral}.
-Together with our findings on logical reasoning, this suggests a unified hypothesis: valid generation requires a smooth, connected attention topology, whereas anomalies, whether stylistic, distributional, or logical, manifest as measurable topological discontinuities.

-\paragraph{Topological Divergence Across Modalities.} We posit that the observed shift in dominant metrics, from HFER in formal code to the Fiedler value in natural language, reflects the distinct topological nature of errors in each domain.
-Formal proofs (MiniF2F) operate under rigid syntactic constraints; invalid steps often manifest as local ``roughness'' or high-frequency artifacts in the attention signal (e.g., unexpected tokens that violate strict grammar), which are best captured by HFER.
-In contrast, informal reasoning (MATH) allows for syntactic fluidity even during hallucinations.
-Here, errors manifest not as local roughness, but as global disconnection: the model generates text that is grammatically smooth but logically unmoored from its premises, causing the attention graph to fracture.
-The Fiedler value, which explicitly measures algebraic connectivity, naturally detects these global topological cuts, effectively distinguishing coherent chains of thought from plausible but disconnected hallucinations.
+\textbf{Topological Divergence Across Modalities.} We attribute the shift in dominant metrics, from HFER in formal code to the Fiedler value in natural language, to the distinct topology of domain-specific errors.
+In rigid formal systems (MiniF2F), invalid steps often introduce local syntactic violations, creating high-frequency artifacts (``roughness'') best captured by HFER.
+Conversely, informal hallucinations (MATH) often maintain grammatical smoothness while losing logical grounding; this manifests as a global fracture in the attention graph, which is detected by the Fiedler value’s sensitivity to algebraic connectivity.